-Animal Planet Pet Picker.
+Pet Selector.
 The Pet Picker will help you figure out which pet is right for you and your family.
 It may be a fish, iguana, or ferret.
 It may also tell you that now is not the right time to have a pet.

-Animal Planet Dog Breed Selector.
+Dog Breed Selector.
 The Dog Breed Selector will help identify the right breed for you and your family.
-Some breeds are easy to train, energetic, or hypo allergenic.
+Some breeds are easy to train, energetic, or hypo-allergenic.

 Cat Breed Selector.
 Like the Dog Breed Selector, the Cat Breed Selector helps identify the right breed for you and your family.
 Some of the differences in rating characteristics that I noticed include the cat’s intelligence level, docility, and vocality (how often a cat meows).